maarten-pennings/howto/README.md

 Assortment of "How to xxx" I want to remember.

+## How to do animations in HTML
+A small set of animation demos in html.
+See [html-animation](html-animation/readme.md) for soure and demo.

-## How to create a Python Virtual enviroment and use a local package
+## How to create a Python Virtual environment and use a local package
 This [pythonpackage](pythonpackage/readme.md) is an empty python application which uses an empty package, all in a virtual enviroment.